Azure/azure-sdk-for-java/sdk/core/azure-core-test/README.md

 2. Save this template to a `test-resources.json` file under the directory that contains your package (`sdk/<my-service>/test-resources.json`) file.
 You can refer to [Table's][tables-test-resources] as an example.
-3. Add templates for any additional resources in a grouped `"resources"` section of `test-resources` ([example][tables-test-resources-resources]).
+3. Add templates for any additional resources in a grouped `"resources"` section of `test-resources.json` ([example][tables-test-resources-resources]).
-4. Add an `"outputs"` section to `test-resources` that describes any environment variables necessary for accessing these resources ([example][tables-test-resources-outputs]).
+4. Add an `"outputs"` section to `test-resources.json` that describes any environment variables necessary for accessing these resources ([example][tables-test-resources-outputs]).

 ### Configure credentials